jhunyour/jhunyour/README.md

 - 👋 Hi, I’m @jhunyour
 - 👀 I’m interested in UI and UX design
-- 🌱 I’m currently learning UI design
+- 🌱 Currently Designing accessible experiences that matches users mental model
 - 💞️ I’m looking to collaborate on designing great user experiences on the web
 - 📫 How to reach me [Twitter](https://twitter.com/jhunyouur) or [Whatsapp](https://wa.me/+2348035017276?text=Hello%20Jhunyour)